LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 #### Successful Fork

-After creating the <span class="notranslate">fork</span>, your screen should be similar to the next graphic - it will say `main` for the branch instead of `dev` because this graphic was prepared before the release of Loop 3.
+After creating the &nbsp;<span class="notranslate">fork</span>, your screen should be similar to the next graphic - it will say `main` for the branch instead of `dev` because this graphic was prepared before the release of Loop 3.
 You may or may not see the messages you are told to dismiss in the next two bullets.
 No worries if you don't see them.

 * Near the top right, click on the close button :octicons-x-16: (`x`) to dismiss the `Successfully fetched` message
 * In the middle, click on the `Dismiss` button to remove the "`Your branch is not protected`" message